bookluvr416/dnd-app/README.md

 The live app can be seen at https://dnd-app-dun.vercel.app/.

 Features:
-- Dice roller with 3D css dice
+- Dice roller with 3D css dice (done)
-- Page to create a new character
+- Page to create a new character (done)
 - Page to edit a character
 - Ability to delete a character
-- Page to view all characters in the database, sortable with some sort of summary of character info (not all info will be shown)
+- Page to view all characters in the database (done)
 - Page to see the details of a specific character (TBD to make this look like an actual character sheet)
 - Blog called "An Adventurer's Blog: A Day in the Life" which features blog posts from character adventures
-- User authentication with any actions writing to the database hidden behind an account logic
+- User authentication with any actions writing to the database hidden behind an account logic (done)

 I also may use https://www.dnd5eapi.co/ to query its apis to create something to do with items or spells.
 Perhaps a spell tracker or item tracker?